 What is Meditation?

 Meditation in its simplest form is communion with yourself.
 It’s a deep and spiritual connection with your mind, body, and soul.
-Beyond that, there are actually dozens of different types of meditations, and each has its own focus point.
+People meditate for many different reasons: stress, anxiety, pressure, purpose, you name it – there is a reason to meditate.
+The great news is, there are actually dozens of different types of meditations, and each has its own focus point.

 It’s easy to assume that meditation is about becoming a better person or even transforming into a different person, but the truth is, that’s not the purpose at all.
 The purpose is awareness.